p2pu/writing-for-change/module2/_posts/2000-01-01-questions.markdown

 ---
 title: Questions
 layout: course_page
+published: true
 ---

-WEEK 2:  What is Your Issue?
+## What is the Issue you Care About?

 Your work last week brought you closer to clarifying a social issue that you are uniquely positioned to impact because of who you are and the things that drive you.